 The only drawback to this set is that it’s expensive.
 Trust us, though, when we say that it’s worth it.

 - extremely well-designed high-carbon steel parts

 - the plug taps are made with chip breaking technology

 Verdict.
 If you can handle the price tag on this set, there’s absolutely no reason not to get it.
 It has everything you could need in a tap and die set.

-5. ABN 60-Piece Tap and Die Set – Best Cheap Tap and Die Set
+5. ABN 60-Piece Tap and Die Set — Best Tap and Die Set For The Money

 This is a cheaper tap and die set that consists of 60 parts, all of which are made of hardened alloy steel.
 Since they’re made of alloy steel, the parts are not of quite the same quality as parts made of high-carbon steel would be, but this is to be expected given the set’s surprisingly low cost.
 This shouldn’t induce you to ignore this set, though, as it is surprisingly durable and versatile for it’s price.
 It’s also compatible with both Metric and SAE measurement standards, which is extremely valuable and useful.
 Even though it’s not as large as some other sets, 60 parts is still plenty of resources for a wide range of simpler threading jobs.